Peel

 “The couple in Gray-Bruce absolutely is still self-isolating.
 They continue to be asymptomatic and obviously the local public health unit is monitoring closely,” Jones said Monday.
 “We do have a third individual in the Peel Region who is also isolating and being monitored by the local public health unit.”

-Health officials have said that hantavirus, a rare, but sometimes deadly disease, does not spread easily from person-to-person.
+Health officials have said that hantavirus, a rare, but potentially deadly disease, does not spread easily from person-to-person.
 According to the World Health Organization, the disease is usually spread through contact with the urine, feces or saliva of infected rats.

 So far, an outbreak associated with an Atlantic cruise ship, the MV Hondius, has resulted in eight cases, including three deaths.